-Everyone suffers cuts from shaving.
-It happens—a lot more often when you’re first starting out, but still frequently even when you’re a shaving expert.
+It’s universally true that everyone suffers cuts from shaving occasionally.
+It happens—a lot more often when you’re first starting out, but still frequently even when you’ve graduated to become a shaving expert–like your old man.

 Forget the Bloody Toilet Paper

 Before we recommend what you should do for shaving cuts, we should talk about what you shouldn’t do.
 Don’t do the proverbial paper-on-face technique.
 This is the go-to remedy for most guys.
 They’ve seen it in movies, they’ve seen their fathers and their uncles do it.
 It’s wrong.
 It works temporarily, but it’s not very effective.